Is Coconut a Fruit? Or is it a Nut? Read this detailed article to clear all your confusion related to the identity of this superfood!

 Is Coconut a Fruit?

 Don’t know if Coconut is a fruit or a nut?
 We’ve got you covered!
-In botanical terms, coconut is a one-seeded drupe or a dry drupe, containing a seed.
+In botanical terms, coconut is a one-seeded drupe or a dry drupe containing a seed.
 The white flesh inside the hard woody shell is a part of the seed.
-Botanically, it is termed as Eendosperm containing a clear liquid that we also know as coconut juice or water.
-It includes three layers:

-- Endocarp– The hard woody part that contains seed.
+- Endocarp: The hard woody part that contains seeds.

 Is Coconut a Nut?

 Still not sure about “Is the coconut a nut or a fruit?”
 Let us explain.
-According to botanists, a nut is a kind of fruit, consisting of a shell and seed.
+According to botanists, a nut is a kind of fruit consisting of a shell and seed.
 Thus, coconut can be both a fruit and a nut.
 Even though coconut has a hard shell and a seed, still, coconut cannot be considered as a real nut.

 World Leaders Of Coconut Production

-Coconuts are grown around the world, in a total of 80 countries.
-Philippines and Indonesia are the biggest producers of coconuts, followed by India, Sri Lanka, and Brazil.
+Coconuts are grown around the world in a total of 80 countries.
+The Philippines and Indonesia are the biggest producers of coconuts, followed by India, Sri Lanka, and Brazil.
 These countries cover about 80 percent of the total world’s coconut production.

 The Versatility Of Coconut!

 Every part of this exotic tree is valuable and never goes to waste.
 Here are the benefits of Coconuts.